walcht/neovim-unity/README.md

 ## TODO

-- [ ] Debugging support for Unity
-      This is probably the most difficult-to-implement feature for this project.
-      There is no Unity debug adaptor that is up-to-date and released under a permissive license (read [Unity Debugger Support][#unity-debugger-support]).
 - [ ] Windows support (CRUCIAL)
 - [ ] Provide a set of default keymaps as a PDF 'cheat sheet' (IMPORTANT)
 - [ ] MacOS support (IMPORTANT)